Introduction to QML

 When the user presses or releases a key, the following occurs:

-• The key event is delivered by the scene to the Item with active focus.
-If no item has active focus, the key event is ignored.
+with active focus.
+If no item has active focus, the key event is ignored. - If the

 In some cases you might even want to catch these events in Qt, before they get delivered to the QML engine.
 However, we won't go into C++ and QML integration yet in this part of the course.